ChenLiu-1996/starter-hugo-academic/content/authors/admin/_index.md

 <br>
 <br> I am a second year CS PhD student at Yale.
 <br> My area of research is machine learning, and more specifically, manifold learning.
-<br> My research explores both theory and application of machine learning.
-On the research side, I focus on how to help neural network learn better representations in the latent space.
+<br><br> My research explores both theory and application of machine learning.
+On the research side, I focus on helping neural networks learn better representations in the latent space.
 On the application side, I extend my research to medical imaging and other biomedical data.
 <br>
 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->